 Change item b) in the first paragraph as follows:

 The STA may send Control frames, except those of subtype PS-Poll and CF-End.
-In addition, if the STA is a DMG STA for which dot11DMGOCBActivated is true, the STA shall not send Control frames of subtype Poll, SPR, Grant, Grant Ack, Sector Ack, Block Ack Schedule, and TDD Beamforming.
+If the STA is a DMG STA for which dot11DMGOCBActivated is true, in addition to not sending Control frames of subtype PS-Poll and CF-End, the STA shall not send Control frames of subtype Poll, SPR, Grant, Grant Ack, Sector Ack, Block Ack Schedule, and TDD Beamforming.